isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Step into the hidden world of Singapore’s ‘ghosts of the forest’ and discover
+<p>Join EcoWild Asia to step into the hidden world of Singapore’s “ghosts
-the Sambar deer up close at EcoWild Asia's booth.
-Stand beside a 2m-tall deer to see how you measure up, watch a short immersive film, and explore interactive activities for all ages.
-Build an ideal deer habitat, take on a fun quiz, and uncover surprising facts about their role in our ecosystem.
-View real antlers, a taxidermy display, and night-vision binoculars, and learn simple ways we can coexist more thoughtfully with wildlife around us.</p>
+of the forest” and discover the sambar deer up close.
+See how you measure up beside a 2m-tall deer replica, watch a short immersive film, and explore interactive activities for all ages including build an ideal deer habitat, taking on a fun quiz, and uncovering surprising facts about their role in our ecosystem.
+Get up close to observe real antlers, a taxidermy display, and night-vision binoculars, while learning simple, practical ways that we can coexist more thoughtfully with wildlife in our shared environment.</p>
 </td>
 </tr>
 <tr>